Indian pharma's struggle to tighten standards paves way for M&A deals

 Combined with government-mandated price controls on drugs at home, that is piling pressure on smaller players.

 “If they want to have a presence globally, they have to make investments.
-If they can‘t, then they’ll have to focus on other markets or scale back their ambition outside of India, and that’s probably what will happen,” said Subhanu Saxena, CEO of Cipla, India’s fourth-largest drugmaker by revenue.
+If they can‘t, then they’ll have to focus on other markets or scale back their ambition outside of India, and that’s probably what will happen,” said Subhanu Saxena, CEO of Cipla (CIPL.NS), India’s fourth-largest drugmaker by revenue.

-Ashok Anand, president of Hikal Ltd, a Mumbai-based drugmaker with a market value of $167 million, said some peers were putting themselves on the block.
+Ashok Anand, president of Hikal Ltd (HIKA.NS), a Mumbai-based drugmaker with a market value of $167 million, said some peers were putting themselves on the block.

 “If they cannot deal with the stricter regulations, they might just prefer to sell out,” he said.